ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Related Work

 \section{Related Work}

-GNNs have been shown to be very effective for graph classification in a variety of domains~\citep{kipf2017semi,YingY0RHL18,velickovic2018graph,klicpera_diffusion_2019,xu2018how,bianchi2020mincutpool}.
-One of the key challenges of these successes is to leverage strong regularization techniques such as data augmentation to regularize those GNNs models with high modeling freedom.
-Nonetheless, data augmentation is still a less touched area in graph data due to the arbitrary structure and topology.
-Most of the graph augmentation strategies are for node classification tasks, and heavily focus on perturbing nodes and edges in one given graph~\citep{10.5555/3294771.3294869,zhang2018bayesian,rong2020dropedge,ChenLLLZS20,3412086zhou,10.1145/3394486.3403168,You2020GraphCL,WangWLCLH20,Fu2020TSExtractorLG,abs-2009-10564,abs-2104-02478,zhao2021data}.
-For example, DropEdge~\citep{rong2020dropedge} randomly removes a set of edges of a given graph.
-GAUG~\citep{zhao2021data} learns to perturb graph edges for node classification.
-DropNode, representing node sampling based methods~\citep{10.5555/3294771.3294869,abs-1801-10247,10.5555/3327345.3327367}, samples a set of nodes from a given graph.
+Most of the graph augmentation strategies are for node classification tasks, and heavily focus on perturbing nodes and edges in one given graph~\cite{10.5555/3294771.3294869,zhang2018bayesian,ChenLLLZS20,3412086zhou,10.1145/3394486.3403168,You2020GraphCL,WangWLCLH20,Fu2020TSExtractorLG,abs-2009-10564,abs-2104-02478,zhao2021data,LiuZXL022,zhao2022graph,arxiv.2202.08235,arxiv.2204.10390}.
+For example, DropEdge~\cite{rong2020dropedge} randomly removes a set of edges of a given graph.
+To improve the performance of temporal graphs, ~\citet{NEURIPS2021_0b0b0994} devise an efficient adaptive data augmentation, where a few graphs are generated with different data augmentation magnitudes, and then message passing is performed between these graphs.
 Unlike these approaches, our proposed strategy leverages a pair of graphs, instead of one graph, to augment the learning of graph level classification.

-Despite its great success in augmenting data for image recognition and text processing~\citep{MixUp17,ManifoldMixUp,GuoMZ19,Guo_2020,jindal-etal-2020-augmenting,kimICML20}, Mixup has been less explored for graph learning.
-To the best of our knowledge, there are two methods that apply Mixup to GNNs.
-GraphMix~\citep{DBLP:journals/corr/abs-1909-11715} leverages the idea of mixing on the embedding layer, with an additional fully-connected network to share parameters with the GNNs, for graph node classification in semi-supervised learning.
-MixupGraph~\citep{mixupgraph} also leverages a simple way to avoid dealing with the arbitrary structure in the input space for mixing a graph pair, through mixing the graph representation resulting from passing the graph through the GNNs.
-Our paper here introduces the first input mixing method for Mixup to augment training data for graph classification.
-Furthermore, our method guarantees that, with a mild assumption, the mixed graphs are manifold intrusion free for Mixup.
+Despite its great success in augmenting data for image recognition and text understanding~\cite{MixUp17,guo2019,ManifoldMixUp,GuoMZ19,Guo_2020,jindal-etal-2020-augmenting,kimICML20}, Mixup has been less explored for graph learning.
+GraphMix~\cite{DBLP:journals/corr/abs-1909-11715} leverages the idea of mixing on the embedding layer, for graph node classification in semi-supervised learning.
+MixupGraph~\cite{mixupgraph} also leverages a simple way to avoid dealing with the arbitrary structure in the input space for mixing a graph pair, through mixing the graph representation resulting from passing the graph through the GNNs.
+Similarly, a concurrent work G-Mixup~\cite{arxiv.2202.07179} first interpolates represented graph generators (i.e., graphons) of different classes, and then leverages the mixed graphons for sampling to generate synthetic graphs.